 CSS is both a standard and a technology in development.
 Knowing which part of CSS is finished and which part you cannot use yet is a challenge.
-It's been like that since many years and is likely to stay that way for a couple more: the standard part is slowly growing, the part still in development has been growing as well, but should eventually diminish.
+It has been like that since many years and is likely to stay that way for a couple more: the standard part is slowly growing, the part still in development has been growing as well, but should eventually diminish.

 This article explains how the CSS working group itself keeps track.
 It may be useful next time you see a new publication on the W3C site and wonder how close to a standard it is.

 For software makers, there is an easy way to know what parts of CSS should be implemented and what parts not yet.
 Since 2007, the working group publishes so called snapshots, which explain exactly that.
 Much of the text of this article is in fact taken from the 2010 snapshot.

-So far there have been four snapshots, the currently latest is called CSS Snapshot 2017.
+So far there have been five snapshots, the currently latest is called CSS Snapshot 2018.
 The intention is that new ones appear every one or two years, depending on how much of CSS becomes stable in that period.
 The most recent snapshot can always be found at this URL:

 Implementers interested in the experimental features, and everybody who wants to help develop CSS, may also find the CSS current work page useful: it shows the current status and a short description of all existing parts of CSS.